China–Thailand relations: 2020s

 In 2024, Thailand and China signed a visa-waiver program that lifted the visa requirement for citizens of both nations, effective since March 1, 2024.

 During Thai PM Paetongtarn Shinawatra's visit to Beijing, concerns arose over the potential deportation of 48 Uyghur detainees in Thailand, despite warnings of abuse if sent back to China.
 The visit also focused on strengthening bilateral ties in areas like infrastructure and technology.

 In July 2025, officials from the Chinese Embassy in Bangkok demanded that the Bangkok Art and Culture Centre (BACC) censor pieces from an exhibit titled "Constellation of Complicity: Visualising the Global Machinery of Authoritarian Solidarity", which included art critical of China.
 The BACC was forced to remove pieces by the Bangkok Metropolitan Administration.

+During Thai prime minister Anutin Charnvirakul's visit to China in July 2026, China and Thailand pledged to deepen cooperation in technology and innovation, including artificial intelligence, aerospace, clean energy, advanced materials and agricultural technology.
+They also agreed to expand industrial and academic research cooperation, strengthen supply chains and increase coordination in foreign affairs and defence.